 I'm aboard a Cessna plane soaring over the Peruvian coastal plain about 400 km south of Lima, Peru.
 Forced to look down by the heavy blueish sky, at some point, I notice the dull pale sameness of the rocks and sand organize and change form.
 Distinct white lines gradually evolve from tan and rust-red.
 Across the dry desert an assortment of perfectly-straight lines, many running parallel, others intersecting, forming a grand geometric form with trapezoids, rectangles, triangles, and swirls.
 The landscape changes as some of the swirls and zigzags start to agglutinate in more distinct shapes: a hummingbird, a spider, a monkey, all pictures of birds and beasts etched on a giant scale that can only be appreciated from the sky.
 These are the renowned Nazca Lines - subject of mystery for over 80 years.
 How were they formed?
-What purpose could they have served?
-Were aliens involved?
-Who investigated this mystery?

 The designer wearing her work, photographed by a friend on her way home